morion4000/morion4000.github.io/_posts/2014-02-02-django-settings-for-multiple-environments.md

    - app2/
 {% endhighlight %}

 You need to create a `settings` directory inside `project/project`.
-In the newly created directory, you need to create a `__init__.py` file so that the python module can be included.
+In the newly created directory, you need to create a `__init__.py` file so that the python module can be imported.

 Creating `base.py` is desirable for declaring settings that are environment agnostic.